DavidDGamble/SnailMail/research-and-planning-log.md

 - reading api documentation for Postgrid
 - request a meeting for 8:30am next Friday to get more info on Postgrid
 - setup a testing environment for making api calls
-…
+###### 1:00: API research
+- playing with test environment to make api calls to build a postcard
+- testing sample html variables to send to make postcards …